nich-nichy/FSD61WD-T-React-Carttask/README.md

 # Cart using Bootstrap

 - This is a Guvi task.
-- It has a simple ecommerce cart builded with react.
+- It has a simple shopping cart builded in react.